talrasha007/node-taobao/Readme.md

 # node-taobao

   Library for taobao.com api

+## Installation
+    $ npm install node-taobao
  Please refer to the test/example.js to see how to use this.

 ## License

 (The MIT License)